Needed Me: Commercial performance

 "Needed Me" debuted on the US Billboard Hot 100 chart at number 91, with 28,781 copies being shifted on the week of February 20, 2016.
-It kept on climbing the following weeks, until it reached the top-forty on the week of April 30, 2016, becoming her 43rd top 40 single and made her the eleventh artist with most top 40 hits.
-"Needed Me" entered the top-twenty on the week of May 21, 2016, climbing from number 22 to number 13, and placing at number 5 on Streaming Songs.
-The following week, on the week of May 28, 2016, "Needed Me" rose to number ten on the Billboard Hot 100, becoming Rihanna's 29th Hot 100 top 10 hit, tying her with Michael Jackson for the third-most Hot 100 top 10s, trailing only behind Madonna (38) and the Beatles (34).
-On the issue dated June 18, the song rose to number eight, the following the song dropped to number nine before rising to number seven in the issue dated July 2, 2016; ultimately, the song spent 16 non-consecutive weeks in the top 10 without ever reaching the top five, surpassing the record previously held by Kelly Clarkson's "Behind These Hazel Eyes", which spent fifteen weeks in the top 10 while only peaking at number six.
-"Needed Me" became Rihanna's longest-charting hit on the Billboard Hot 100 as of the issue dated 3 December 2016, spending 42 weeks on the chart, surpassing the 41-week chart run of "We Found Love".
-It ultimately left the chart on the issue dated 24 December 2016, after 45 weeks.
+It kept on climbing the following weeks, until it reached the Top 40 on the week of April 30, 2016, becoming her forty-third Top 40 single, and making her the eleventh highest artist by number of Top 40 hits.
+During the week of May 21, 2016, "Needed Me" climbed from number 22 to number 13, and placing at number 5 on Streaming Songs.
+The following week, "Needed Me" rose to number 10 on the Billboard Hot 100, becoming Rihanna's twenty-ninth Top 10 hit, tying her with Michael Jackson for the third-most Top 10s, the two of them trailing behind Madonna and the Beatles.
+On June 18, the song rose to number 8, dropped to number 9 the next week before rising to its peak of number 7 in the Billboard issue dated July 2, 2016; ultimately, the song spent sixteen non-consecutive weeks in the Top 10 without reaching number 5, surpassing the record previously held by Kelly Clarkson's "Behind These Hazel Eyes", which spent fifteen weeks in the Top 10 while peaking at number 6.
+"Needed Me" became Rihanna's longest-charting hit on the Billboard Hot 100, spending forty-five weeks on the chart.